TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 2. An overview that includes the checkout screen

 == Changelog ==

+= 1.0.3.15
+* Fixes JS issue with some WP optimizing plugins

 = 1.0.3.14
 * Fixes css issue for info-hovercard in some shops